mikeph52/BioGenie/README.md

 # BioGenie
-BioGenie is a complete bioinformatics command line tool, written in C++.
+BioGenie is a complete bioinformatics command line tool for macOS and GNU Linux, written in C++.

 <img width="762" alt="Image" src="https://github.com/user-attachments/assets/fb9d961e-e7e4-4a99-a401-95281a9f96e0" />